This post first appeared on VICE Canada

-Section 296 of the Criminal Code of Canada states: "Every one who publishes a blasphemous libel is guilty of an indictable offence and liable to imprisonment for a term not exceeding two years."
+Section 296 of the Criminal Code of Canada states: "Every one who publishes a blasphemous libel is guilty of an indictable offense and liable to imprisonment for a term not exceeding two years."
 True, no one has been prosecuted under the law in over 70 years; charges against the Canadian distributor of the Monty Python film Life of Brian in 1980, for example, were later dropped.
 But secular advocacy groups say it's plainly hypocritical for Canada to keep an anti-blasphemy law on the books when it accuses other countries of using similar laws to justify human rights abuses.
 The United Kingdom abolished its blasphemy law in 2008; the United States has never had one at the federal level.
 Meanwhile, Canada's law has expanded in application beyond Christianity to religion in general.

-Last month, the heads of Humanist Canada and the Centre for Inquiry (CFI), a national organization that promotes "skeptical, secular rational and humanistic inquiry," met with Ambassador Andrew Bennett of Canada's Office of Religious Freedom to note the inconsistency of the law with his office's policy of supporting religious freedom abroad.
+Last month, the heads of Humanist Canada and the Centre for Inquiry (CFI), a national organization that promotes "skeptical, secular, rational, and humanistic inquiry," met with Ambassador Andrew Bennett of Canada's Office of Religious Freedom to note the inconsistency of the law with his office's policy of supporting religious freedom abroad.
 But Bennett's mandate doesn't include domestic issues.
 So the two groups, with the support of lawyers, are now taking their case to the Department of Justice.